Hippocrates said, “All disease begins in the gut.”

 By eating nutrient-dense foods, we allow ample macro- and micro-nutrients into our gut to maximize the chance for absorption.
 These nutrients help our bodies build and repair our gut, and every other body part as well.
 Some of the most nutrient-dense foods include dark leafy greens, colorful fruits and veggies, liver, and fish.

-By ingesting probiotic-rich foods and drinks, we can also help to replenish our gut microbes.
+By ingesting probiotic-rich foods and drinks, we may also help to replenish our gut microbes.
 These are found in fermented foods like kombucha, kefir, miso, sauerkraut, and kimchi.
-While some people can have a histamine-like reaction to fermented foods and should avoid them, most people will benefit from including more of these foods in their diet.
+While some people can have a histamine-like reaction to fermented foods and should avoid them, may people may benefit from including more of these foods in their diet.

 Whole foods are full of gut-friendly fiber.
 Not eating enough fiber increases the risk of heart disease, cancer, diabetes, and obesity.
 Fiber plays lots of roles in our gut, including whisking away some of those pesky bad bacteria and toxins so they can be eliminated.
 Fiber also helps to feed the friendly resident microbes that help us absorb and digest our food better.
 What foods have a lot of fiber?
 Fruits, vegetables, nuts, seeds, whole grains, and even cacao.